 - First point of call: Staff member directly involved in the issue. - N.B.
 It is always advisable to make an appointment with this person at a mutually agreed time.
-Arriving at the classroom door as school is about to begin is inappropriate and disruptive. - If follow up is needed: Administration team Mr John O'Connor, Mrs Michelle Kneen or Mr Andrew Esposito. - If further follow up is needed.
-Area Supervisor with Brisbane Catholic Education Mr David Cashman
+Arriving at the classroom door as school is about to begin is inappropriate and disruptive. - If follow up is needed: Leadership team Principal, Assistant Principal/s, Primary Learning Leader - If further follow up is needed.
+Senior Leader Progress and Performance with Brisbane Catholic Education Mr David Cashman